mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/disable-audit-logs/index.md

 navigationTitle: Disable Audit Log Collection
 title: Disable Audit Log Collection
 menuWeight: 11
-excerpt: Audit Logs are collected via the FluentBit Addon and enabled for collection by default.
-In some cases this may not be necessary and turning off audit-log-collection would be ideal.
-Here we show the procedure to disable Audit Log Collection.
+excerpt: Audit Logs are enabled and collected by default.
+If needed, you can disable Audit Log Collection.
 enterprise: false
 ---

 ### Disable Audit Log Collection

-Audit Logs are collected via the FluentBit Addon and enabled for collection by default.
+Audit Logs are collected using the FluentBit Addon and enabled for collection by default.
 In some cases this may not be necessary and turning off audit-log-collection would be ideal.
-Here we show the procedure to disable Audit Log Collection.
+This procedure shows how to disable Audit Log Collection.

 #### Before you begin

-These procedures require that you have the FluentBit addon enabled.
+Thos procedure requires that you have the FluentBit addon enabled.
 If this is not the case then no further action is required.

 #### Disable Audit Log Collection